Evenwyne/programming-univbasics-4-introduction/README.md

 The value that's returned from asking a `Hash` what a given _key_ points to is known as the key's _value_.

+Now that you know about Arrays (grocery lists, band members, todo lists) and Hashes (abbreviation to full name lookup, stock symbol to trading value lookup) you might be a bit unimpressed.
+"Surely the world's data needs are more complex than simple lists and lookup tables," you might exclaim.

+You'd be right, but the amazing thing about collections is that they can contain _other_ collections as part of a process called _nesting_.
+Can you imagine an Array of Hashes?
+Or a Hash of Arrays of Hashes of Arrays?
+You can cover a staggerlingly huge model of data with nesting.

 ## Demonstrate Nesting of Collection Data Structures

 We want to provide a really complex example of Array and Hash working together.
-Most programming texts don't share this early and it makes "nesting" sound scary and complex.
+Most programming texts don't share this concept this early and it makes "nesting" sound scary and complex.
 We're going to give you a short demonstration here so that you can see why you want to have these complex data structures.
 The details on how to build them, etc. will come in later lessons.